QR3.2.2 We are Flatlanders

 Figure 3.5.
 The electromagnetic spectrum

-Maxwell’s equations describe a photon as a wave in an electromagnetic field that sets imaginary values outside our space.
-If this wave vibrates slowly, we get radio waves, faster vibrations are visible light and very fast vibrations are x-rays or gamma rays (Figure 3.5).
-Visible light is the part of the spectrum that vibrates about a million-billion times a second, gamma rays are a billion times faster while radio waves vibrate just a few times a second.
-For simplicity, from now on the term “light” refers to any electromagnetic wave frequency.
+Current physics describes light as the vibration of an electromagnetic field that exists throughout space.
+When this field vibrates slowly, it is radio waves, faster vibrations are visible light, and very fast vibrations are x-rays or gamma rays (Figure 3.5).
+Visible light is the part of the electromagnetic spectrum that vibrates about a million-billion times a second, gamma rays are a billion times faster, while radio waves vibrate just a few times a second.
+All these waves are then the same vibration at different frequencies, so the term “light” will from now on refer to any electromagnetic wave.

-When such techniques produce rays of polarized light that are out-of-phase, the crests of one match the troughs of the other.
-The result is two rays that are separately visible but combine to give darkness, as the out-of-phase photons cancel each other just as out-of-phase waves do.
-This light + light = darkness confirms that light really is a wave as particles can’t do this.
+Such techniques can produce polarized light rays that are out-of-phase, so the crests of one ray oppose the troughs of another.
+Each ray is then separately visible, but they combine to give darkness, as the out-of-phase rays cancel each other, just as out-of-phase water waves do.
+This light + light = darkness result confirms that light is a wave, because particles can’t do this.
 Note that flashlight beams can’t do this because they aren’t polarized.

 Figure 3.6.
-A circle maps to a sine wave
+A moving circle maps to a sine wave

-We also know the type of wave.
-Light is a sine wave that in mathematics maps to an extended circle (Figure 3.6), so a pointer turning in a circle like a clock hand can describe a sine wave, as shown in Figure 3.7.
+We also know that light is a transverse sine wave, which in mathematics maps to a moving circle (Figure 3.6).
+A pointer turning in a circle like a clock hand produces a sine wave, as shown in Figure 3.7.
+Water waves are also sine waves, caused by forces acting at right angles to the water surface.

 Figure 3.7.
 A sine wave is a moving rotation

-Wave theory describes a water wave as a sine wave caused by the forces of gravity and elasticity acting at right angles to the water surface.
-When the wave arrives, a surface water molecule is pushed say up until gravity pulls it back down, then the water elasticity pushes it back up, etc. The wave just moves water molecules up and down so corks just bob up and down as a wave passes.
-What travels on the surface is a transverse vibration not the water itself.
+When a water wave arrives at a point on a pond surface, it pushes water molecules up until gravity pulls them back down, then the elasticity of the water pushes them back up, etc. The wave just moves water molecules up and down, so corks just bob up and down as a wave passes.
+What travels as a wave across a pond is the transverse up-down vibration, not the water itself.

 Next